talkable/talkable-docs/source/campaigns/editor/videos.rst

 .. include:: /partials/common.rst

 .. meta::
    :description: There are videos for you to dive in Liquid.
-Learn how you can navigate your liquid customize screens within  Talkable.
+Learn how you can customize screens within Talkable.

 Videos
 ======